-He was a member of the Keating branch of the Gaelic League and the closely associated Teeling circle of the IRB, and in 1913 became secretary and stage manager of a troupe of Gaelic players, Na hAisteoirí, which included several who later became prominent revolutionaries: Piaras Béaslaí (qv), Gearóid O'Sullivan (qv), Fionán Lynch (qv), and Con Collins.
-Second lieutenant of F Coy, 1st Bn, Dublin Bde, Irish Volunteers, during the Easter rising he was in charge of barricades in Church St., Mary Lane, Mary's Abbey, and Jameson's distillery, an area which saw fierce fighting.
+He was a member of the Keating branch of the Gaelic League and the closely associated Teeling circle of the Irish Republican Brotherhood (IRB), and in 1913 became secretary and stage manager of a troupe of Gaelic players, Na hAisteoirí, which included several who later became prominent revolutionaries: Piaras Béaslaí (qv), Gearóid O'Sullivan (qv), Fionán Lynch (qv), and Con Collins.
+Second lieutenant of F Company, 1st Battalion, Dublin Brigade, Irish Volunteers, during the Easter rising he was in charge of barricades in Church Street, Mary Lane, Mary's Abbey, and Jameson's distillery, an area which saw fierce fighting.
 Imprisoned in Knutsford (1–18 May), he was released in error and returned to his post in the civil service.
 On his return he was a key figure in the reorganisation of the Volunteers and IRB, becoming a member of the executive of the IRB's supreme council along with Michael Collins (qv) and Seán Ó Murthuile (qv).
 He also became a central figure in Kathleen Clarke's (qv) prisoner support group, the Irish Volunteer Dependents Fund, and when this amalgamated with the more moderate Irish National Aid Association to form the INA&VDF in August 1916 he helped to ensure that it was dominated by republicans.

 He resigned his military duties in April 1921 to concentrate on his work in the dáil secretariat and served as secretary to the Irish delegation during the Anglo–Irish treaty negotiations in London (October–December 1921).
 He was a vital voice for the Treaty within the IRB and was appointed secretary to the cabinet of the provisional government in 1922, participating in the unsuccessful army unification talks of May 1922.
 During the civil war he was briefly seconded from his civil service post to serve as military governor of Mountjoy prison (July-August 1922), where he threatened that prisoners who persisted in leaning out of windows and talking to the public outside the prison would be shot.
 Peadar O'Donnell (qv), who was a prisoner there at the time, remembered him as the focus of much ‘republican bitterness’ (O'Donnell, 20).
 A member of the army council during the civil war, he served as director of organisation (July–December 1922) and director of intelligence (December 1922–May 1923), leaving the army with the rank of lieutenant-general on 1 May 1923 to resume his civil service career.